 What the assignment does is it gives the provider, agency or registry, the capacity to commence care immediately without having to get money from the insured person and then start billing and corresponding and dealing with the insurance company directly.
-So that means that the individual can start getting their care right away and they never have to be involved in the paperwork because the assignment gives the agency or registry the ability to correspond and transact directly with the insurance company.
-So it takes the hassle as well, away from the person receiving the care, and dealing with invoices and writing checks and waiting for reimbursement and dealing with the paperwork associated with these claims.
+So, that means the individual can start getting care right away, and never have to be involved in the paperwork because the assignment gives the agency or registry the ability to correspond and transact directly with the insurance company.
+So it takes the hassle away from the person receiving the care, and dealing with invoices and writing checks and waiting for reimbursement and dealing with the paperwork associated with these claims.

 For the agency and registry, it’s my belief from my experience in dealing with some of the largest agencies and registries in the state, that it is critical for those companies to take an assignment because the assignment gives the entity the strength of being an insured entity.
-In other words, the assignment allows the entity to stand in the shoes of the insured person and they have the same rights and benefits under the policy as the insured person.
-What that does is protect their account receivables in a way that they are not otherwise protected if they don’t have the assignment.
-In other words, without the assignment, the only recourse an agency or registry has would be against their own client, against the insured person and for reasons I stated before you don’t want to sue your own client.
-You never want to sue your customers number one and number two, you’re going after elderly people to pay you money, it just doesn’t feel good; and number three oftentimes they don’t have money.
-We have to wait for them to die and pursue an estate and it doesn’t work well.
+In other words, the assignment allows the entity to stand in the shoes of the insured person and receive the same rights and benefits under the policy as the insured person.
+What that does is protects the entities receivables in a way that are not otherwise protected in the absence of the assignment.
+In other words, without the assignment, the only recourse an agency or registry has would be against their own client, the insured person.
+For reasons I stated before, you don’t want to sue your own client for the following reasons: 1) You never want to sue your clients; 2) You’re going after elderly people to pay you money-it just doesn’t feel good; 3) Oftentimes they don’t the funds to pay; 4) It’s expensive to file and prosecute and lawsuit; and 5) With an assignment, you don’t need to.

-The assignment gives the agency the capacity to protect their receivables and go after the insurance company directly if there are short pays or problems with payment.
-And they also benefits from the fee shifting statute.
-The statute in Florida that says if they have to sue for policy benefits, the insurance company has to pay their fees if they prevail.
-On the other hand, if they were successful in collecting money from their own customer or patient, they’re going to have to pay their own attorney fees to go after their customer or client.
-So for all those reasons the assignment is a critical part of the process of facilitating care and facilitating payment for the care.
+With an assignment, the agency has the capacity to protect its receivables and go after the insurance company directly if there are short pays or problems with payment.
+Also, in Florida there is a law that requires the insurance company to pay attorney fees and costs if an insured or assignee of an insured prevails.
+On the other hand, if they were successful in collecting money from their own client, they’re going to have to pay their own attorney fees and costs.
+So for all those reasons, the assignment is a critical part of the process of facilitating care and facilitating payment for the care.